mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_info.md

 * `privacy_policy`: This MUST be an array.
 In case the provider does not receive any kind of personally identifiable information or other data that might be considered sensitive this MAY be empty.
-Otherwise it MUST contain one objects containing the keys `url` and `language` for each language the privacy policy is available in:
+Otherwise it MUST contain one object containing the keys `url` and `language` for each language the privacy policy is available in:
     * `url`: URL of the publicly available privacy policy.
 Fediverse server administrators may link to this in their own privacy policy.